bradhowes/SF2Lib/README.md

 * testEngineRenderPerformanceUsingLinearInterpolation

 As their name suggests, these exercise a specific interpolation method.
 They both generate 1 second of audio at a 48K sample rate, rendering 96 simultaneous notes.
-On an optimized build, both tests take ~0.34s to complete.
+On an optimized build, the more expensive cubic 4th-order interpolation tests take ~0.34s to complete, or 1/3 of the time budget.
+The faster linear interpolation is down to ~0.31s.

 Addional performance gains could be had by following the approach of FluidSynth and render 64 samples at a time with no changes to most of the modulators and generators.
 Furthermore, one could check the pending MIDI event list to see if it